Hidey-hole defence

 Retreat!

-If you get too pressured, you can always retreat along the narrow cliffside passage.
-Preferably keep at least one grenade back to help you buy time if you need it.
+If you get too pressured, you can always retreat along the narrow cliffside passage, perhaps using a grenade or two to buy you some time if needed.
 You could potentially retreat up towards the Marine plateau, or maybe you'd like to try and make a stand in the passage.
-Being so narrow it's pretty good for defending from, much like the hidey-hole's bottleneck entrance.
+Being so narrow, it's pretty good for defending from.

 Blocked entrance